- How to apply

 |MD application materials||MD admissions||MD admissions||Not required|

-You are required to submit one original personal essay that is 250 words or less, describing:
+You are required to submit one original personal essay that is 250 words or less, responding to the following question:

 You are required to submit three letters of reference.
-These are separate from the letters of reference used for your MD application, and should reflect the following guidelines:
+These are separate from the references used for your MD application, and should reflect the following guidelines:

-Purpose: these letters are in addition to the letters that are part of the standard OMSAS MD application in order to help the admissions committee assess your research performance and suitability for an MD/PhD Program.
-The MD/PhD admissions committee does not review your MD letters.
+Purpose: these letters are submitted in addition to the references that are part of the standard OMSAS MD application in order to help the admissions committee assess your research performance and suitability for an MD/PhD Program.
+The MD/PhD admissions committee does not review your MD references.

 Referees: at least two of the reference letters should be from individuals, preferably at the faculty level, who can comment on your scientific ability and potential.
 If you are a graduate applicant, one of these three letters must be from your graduate supervisor.
-You can use the same referees for your MD Confidential Assessment forms and reference letters, your MD/PhD reference letters, and your graduate reference letters (if applicable), but the content of these letters should differ according to the parameters listed in this section.
+You can use the same referees for your MD references and your MD/PhD reference letters, but the content of these letters should differ according to the parameters listed in this section.

 Content: there is no template or form provided for reference letters.
 Letters should be written on the referee’s letterhead and include the name of the candidate.
 Your referees should comment on the following candidate attributes, with specific examples, when composing their letters: